 CLINIC is pleased to announce a new training opportunity.
 As part of its Defending Vulnerable Populations Project, the training is geared towards partial accredited representatives who want to qualify and apply for full accreditation in order to represent their clients in immigration court.

-Complete and submit the application above to apply for your program to participate in the free initiative.
+Complete and submit the application above to apply for your program to participate in the initiative.
 Space is limited.
-There is no fee for the package of trainings.
-Additionally, CLINIC will cover lodging for two nights and meals during the three-day in-person training (details below).
+There is a registration fee of $150 for the entire package of trainings to be paid after particpiants are notified of being selected.
+However, CLINIC will cover lodging for three nights as well as breakfast and lunch during the three-day in-person training (details below).

 Prior to attending the in-person training, participants must:

-- View recordings of five webinars on removal proceedings that CLINIC will have available through an e-learning course starting in July
+- View recordings of five webinars on removal proceedings and program considerations that CLINIC will have available through an e-learning course starting in June

-- Arrange for, as soon as possible, local mentoring on defense from removal and court skills by available attorney(s) and/or full accredited representative(s) with experience in representing non-citizens in immigration court.
-If this is not readily available, CLINIC will assist with finding you a qualified mentor
+- Arrange for local mentoring on defense from removal and court skills by available attorney(s) and/or full accredited representative(s) with experience in representing non-citizens in immigration court in order to obtain hand-on experience.

 - Observe a master calendar hearing(s) in immigration court and submit reflections in writing